oceanprotocol/docs/docs/content.md

 Every article on [docs.oceanprotocol.com](https://docs.oceanprotocol.com) ends with an _Edit this page on GitHub_ link.
 Clicking that will put you to the right place in the repository from where you can hit the _Edit_ pencil icon on GitHub.

-GitHub will automatically fork the repository if you are not part of the `oceanprotocol` organisation on GitHub.
+GitHub will automatically fork the repository if you are not part of the `oceanprotocol` organization on GitHub.
 Members can simply push to a new branch on the original repo.

 The editing workflow is as follows:

 1. Make your changes
 1. Push your changes to a new branch in the repo, or in your fork
-1. Open a pull request against `master`, automatically asking for review
+1. Open a pull request against `main`, automatically asking for review
 1. Wait for review, possibly make requested changes
 1. Wait for all checks to pass
 1. Merge!